 C# is a strongly typed, object-oriented programming language.
-Therefore, data types determine the characteristics and behavior of the variables manipulated throughout the execution of a program.
+Therefore, data types determine the characteristics and behavior of the variables that are manipulated throughout the execution of a program.

 In C#, types are divided into two main categories: